Planning a Eurocamp holiday in France? Find out how to bring your dog, choose dog-friendly parks, and travel stress-free.

 Dog friendly Eurocamp

-Just a few things to think about if you a planning to take your dog to Eurocamp in France;
+Just a few things to think about if you a planning to take your dog to Eurocamp in France:

-Dog charges are payable locally on some parcs and dogs must be kept on a lead at all times.
+- Dog charges are payable locally on some parcs and dogs must be kept on a lead at all times.

-Even if parcs are dog friendly there may be areas that dogs are not permitted such as around the pools.
+- Even if parcs are dog friendly there may be areas that dogs are not permitted such as around the pools.

-If you are travelling out and about – do check the rules beforehand on local beaches to ensure that there are no seasonal dog bans.
+- If you are travelling out and about, do check the rules beforehand on local beaches to ensure that there are no seasonal dog bans.

-If you are using public transport do check the rules before you go to ensure dogs are allowed.
+- If you are using public transport do check the rules before you go to ensure dogs are allowed.

-Arrange for your dog to travel from the UK to France with an approved transport company on an authorised route.
-We opted to travel by ferry from the UK to France.
+With regards to that final point, we opted to travel by ferry from the UK to France.
 He had to stay in the vehicle as there were limited pet tickets for the ferry.
 Luckily Wilf is an amazing traveller.
 We made sure we arrived in plenty of time to allow a decent walk before we boarded the ferry.
 He was comfortable and secure with water and adequate ventilation (we left the window open slightly too as advised).
 The ferry crossing was around 90 minutes.
 This was a similar requirement for our ferry travel from the UK to Guernsey when we visited in our campervan too.

 Paris with a dog